miman/docker-local-ai/README.md

 ## VS Code AI plugins

 You can run **vscode-plugins.bat** if you want to install a number of nice AI related extensions for Visual Studio Code.

+## Project files

+Information about the file structure of the project can be found [here](docs/files.md)